-Baugy sailed for Canada from La Rochelle on the night of 12–13 July 1682 on the Saint-François-Xavier.
+Louis-Henri de Baugy sailed for Canada from La Rochelle on the night of 12–13 July 1682 on the Saint-François-Xavier.
 He arrived at Quebec in October together with Le Febvre* de La Barre, who was succeeding Buade* de Frontenac.
-The new governor, under pressure from the group of merchants who envied the advantages enjoyed by Cavelier* de La Salle in the Great Lakes region, undertook to deprive the latter of his possessions.
+The new governor, under pressure from the group of merchants who envied the advantages enjoyed by Cavelier* de La Salle in the Great Lakes region, undertook to deprive the explorer of his possessions.
 He entrusted this mission to Morel de La Durantaye, a former captain in the Régiment de Chambellay, to whom he assigned the Chevalier de Baugy as lieutenant.
-By their commission dated 1 and 15 March 1683 and the instructions which followed on 20 April, they were both under orders to seize the canoes of the coureurs de bois who did not have a fur-trading licence; to urge the Illinois, Tionontatis, and Miamis to take their pelts to Montreal; to keep watch over La Salle, and to seize his possessions if the accusations levelled against him proved to be correct.
+According to their commission dated 1 and 15 March 1683 and the instructions that followed on 20 April, they were under orders to seize the canoes of the coureurs de bois who did not have a fur-trading licence; to urge the Illinois, Tionontati, and Miami to take their pelts to Montreal; to keep a close eye on La Salle and seize his possessions if the accusations levelled against him proved to be correct.

-On 23 April 1683 the two agents left Quebec for Michilimackinac, where they arrived on 2 July.
+On 23 April 1683 the two left Quebec for Michilimackinac, where they arrived on 2 July.
 While La Durantaye was setting himself up at Michilimackinac, Baugy proceeded towards Fort Saint-Louis des Illinois.
-On the way, when he was 15 leagues from the fort, he met La Salle, who was returning to Montreal from the Mississippi.
-Baugy informed him of his mission, and La Salle deferred to him.
+On the way, when he was 15 leagues from the fort, he met La Salle, who was returning to Montreal.
+Informed of Baugy’s mission, La Salle deferred to him.
 La Salle wrote a letter to his partner Henri Tonty, the commandant of Fort Saint-Louis, asking him to receive Baugy courteously.
-Tonty obeyed; he handed over command of the fort to La Barre’s envoy, but he remained on the spot in order to attend to La Salle’s interests.
+Tonty obeyed, handing over command of the fort to La Barre’s envoy, but he remained on the spot to attend to La Salle’s interests.

-Between Tonty and Baugy, who was looking after the interests of La Barre, there was frequent friction.
-Baugy tried in vain to entice away Tonty’s men who, in return for an increase in wages and promises of grants of land, remained loyal to La Salle.
-On 21 March 1684 the two rivals had to forget their quarrels to organize the defence of the fort, which was threatened by 200 Iroquois.
+There was frequent friction between Tonty and Baugy, who was looking after La Barre’s interests.
+Baugy tried in vain to entice away Tonty’s men who, in return for increased wages and promises of land grants, remained loyal to La Salle.
+On 21 March 1684 the two rivals had to forget their quarrels to organize the defence of the fort, which was being threatened by 200 Iroquois (Haudenosaunee).
 The siege lasted six days.
 Baugy dispatched a courier to Michilimackinac.
-Thanks to the support of a party of Illinois, however, they succeeded in repelling the Iroquois well before the arrival of La Durantaye and his men.
-When La Durantaye reached the fort on 21 May he brought with him precise orders from La Barre: Tonty was to leave the fort and Baugy to take over sole command there.
+Thanks to support from a party of Illinois, however, they succeeded in repelling the Iroquois well before the arrival of La Durantaye and his men.
+When La Durantaye reached the fort on 21 May he brought with him precise orders from La Barre: Tonty was to leave the fort and Baugy to take over sole command.

 While Baugy was enjoying a monopoly of the fur trade among the Illinois, La Salle was successfully pleading his case at Versailles.
-Reinstated in his privileges by the king, La Salle dispatched Tonty to Fort Saint-Louis as governor of the fort.
-Tonty presented himself at Fort Saint-Louis on 26 June 1685.
+Reinstated in his privileges by the king, La Salle dispatched Tonty to Fort Saint-Louis as its governor.
+Tonty presented himself at there on 26 June 1685.
 The tables were turned: Baugy was obliged in his turn to leave the fort and go back to Quebec.

-We find no trace of Baugy in any records until the spring of 1687, when he took part as Brisay de Denonville’s aide-de-camp in the campaign against the Senecas.
-The valuable account which he left of this action demonstrates a great concern for exactness and precision.
-Denonville highly appreciated his aide-de-camp’s services during this campaign, and thought fit to recognize his merit by granting him the honour of a company in Canada.
+We find no trace of Baugy in any records until the spring of 1687, when he took part as Brisay de Denonville’s aide-de-camp in the campaign against the Seneca, who belonged to the Iroquois confederacy.
+In the valuable account that he left of this action Baugy tries to demonstrate great care in being exact and precise.
+Denonville highly appreciated his aide-de-camp’s services during this campaign and thought fit to recognize his merit by granting him the honour of a company in Canada.